UpdatedJuly 3, 2023

 Make sure your landing page follows best practices.

 While a landing page isn’t part of your promotional campaign, it’s the place you’re guiding them to in the first place—where they make the final decision to download it or not.
 Having a landing page optimized for conversions is of utmost importance, otherwise all your hard work will go to waste.
-Keep your landing page simple and the goal clear, as we did for the Building Restaurant Traffic eBook for Boelter Blue.
+Keep your landing page simple and the goal clear.

 Use retargeting ads to recapture visitors.